Discover the Forgotten Rail Trail

 This trail offers riders a tranquil journey back in time, far from crowded tourist spots.

-What sets this trail apart is its privacy and untouched nature.
-Unlike public rail trails, this path remains exclusive to Budgalong Lodge guests, ensuring a quiet, immersive experience where you can connect with both history and nature in solitude.
+What makes this trail truly unique is its privacy and untouched character.
+Unlike many public rail trails, this path remains exclusive to Budgalong Lodge guests — offering a quiet, immersive ride where history and nature unfold around you.

 Guest Stories & Testimonials